-Top 25 German Sweets and Desserts
+Top 25 German Sweets and Dessert Recipes

 Germany is not only famous for its beer, sausages and sauerkraut, but also for its delicious chocolate, gingerbread, and cookies.
 So let’s discover some of Germany’s best sweets and desserts.